bhisaac/5eFP/5eFP-SRD.md

 ### Elevation Change

 - An elevation change occurs when a PC's position increases or decreases by 4 or more squares, usually depicted by a straight or spiral staircase, pitons, rope, hole, or ladder, accompanied by an up or down arrow to indicate the direction of elevation change.
-- An elevation change places the PCs on a different floor linked to the previous one, and increases the new floor's calculated level to LEVEL + 3.
+- An elevation change places the PCs on a different floor linked to the previous one, and increases the new floor's calculated level to (floor level) + 3.
+- Linked floors do not interact directly with one another.
+And passageways linking one floor to another are obscured, provide total cover, and prevent LOS, even if the map feature suggests otherwise.
+Moving a token onto a passageway linking one floor to another moves that token onto the linked map.
-- LEVEL 7 floors are final, end-game floors and do not have elevation changes that link to new floors on them, even if a map feature would indicate otherwise.
+- Level 7 floors are final, end-game floors and do not have elevation changes that link to new floors on them, even if a map feature would indicate otherwise.
 Treat the map feature as a collapsed staircase, rubble, or an obstruction that prevents a floor change.

 ### Example